mslycn/my-home-assistant-docker-project/2.3Docker Cli Local Voice - How it works/README.md

 This article explains how a customer can implement a local voice assistant.Local solution based on Whisper and Piper.

+First,you need to install those,  via  docker.
+Then piper is (by default) port 10200 and whisper (by default) port 10300.

+Next,In the Wyoming integration popup you should put once piper host and port and adding a second Wyoming integration with whisper host and port.

 You can select Voice Assistant Pipeline for recognition process:
 ~~~